satya-arjunan/visocyteold/Utilities/Sphinx/config/api-changes.rst

 Cube Axes no longer available
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Cube axes is no longer supported by Visocyte.
+Cube axes is no longer supported by ParaView.
 Hence all calls to display
 properties for the same should now be simply removed from your Python code. e.g.
 ``display.CubeAxesVisibility = ..`` and other such properties that began with
 ``CubeAxes`` are no longer available and should be removed.